eegsynth/eegsynth/doc/README.md

 # Installation

 Please follow the instruction for installation [here](installation.md).
-Please note that the EEGsynth is actively developed for OSX an Linux, Windows not so much.
+Please note that the EEGsynth is actively developed for OSX and Linux, but no so much for Windows.

 # Documentation

 The documentation of the EEGsynth is provided here under the following sections.

 * [Preface](preface.md)
 * [A brief history](history.md)